 Installing this does not affect your ability to run your own computer.
 You remain a full administrator on the machine.
 You will see a new administrator account – celsadmin.
 This account is for CELS Systems to be able to provide systems administration on the machine if requested.
-Please note, because this computer was not set up by us, this account will be unable to decrypt your disk should you forget your password.
+You are free to disable or remove that account if you desire, understanding it could prevent us from helping with your machine.

 - In your browser of choice, visit https://jamf-pro.anl.gov:8443/enroll/ and login with your Argonne username and password.

 - Click “Continue” when directed to install the MDM profile.

 - Click continue to install the CA Certificate.

 - Click Continue to install the MDM profile.

 - As above, this will download, but will not automatically open the preference pane.
 Follow the same steps.

 - Provide your system admin credentials (ie, the user account you created when you set up the computer) to authorize it.

 - You should then see a green “Verified” checkmark next to the Argonne National Laboratory title in the MDM Profile.